cmsax/articles/articles/tutorial/dokuwiki-workflow.md

 ## Backup

-Generally, after I established a DokuWiki site, I just initialize a repository in DokuWiki's root directory, known as `dokuwiki/` and regularly push it to GitHub and other git mirrors as a backup.
+Generally, after I established a DokuWiki site, I just initialize a repository in DokuWiki's root directory, known as `dokuwiki/` and regularly push it to GitHub and other git mirrors as a backup using `crontab`.

 ## Write locally & Update Remotely

 The core content of a DokuWiki is inside the directory of `dokuwiki/data/pages`, so just initialize another sub repository here and push it to GitHub.
 Then pull the git repository to your local computer, push to GitHub repository after you update the wiki.

-The DokuWiki site needs to keep pace with local repository, so add another regular job to pull the git repository.
+The DokuWiki site needs to keep pace with local repository, so add another `crontab` job to pull the git repository.

-Notice that files in DokuWiki directory is owned by `daemon` by default, after `sudo git pull` the files are owned by `root`, s.t.
-DokuWiki itself cannot modify them, in other words, you cannot edit the pages on DokuWiki webpage, which is just what we want it to be in order to prevent version conflict.
+Notice that files in DokuWiki directory is owned by `daemon` by default, after `sudo git pull` the files are owned by `root`, that is, DokuWiki itself cannot modify them, in other words, you cannot edit the pages on DokuWiki webpage, which is just what we want it to be in order to prevent version conflict.